 8. Tighten the brake caliper housing with new self-locking bolts to 30 Nm.

-9. Use only a narrow open end wrench to push the guide pin in the opposite direction.
-The wide wrench will jam and the tightening torque will be distorted.
+9. Use only a narrow open-end wrench to push the guide pin in the opposite direction.
+A wide open-end wrench will jam and the tightening torque will be distorted.

-10. Before the first meters of the trip, depress the brake pedal several times to establish normal pedal clearance.
+10. Before the first meters of driving, press the brake pedal several times to establish normal pedal clearance.

-Here with the overlay key (3) the lower fixing bolt of the brake caliper housing is unscrewed.
-The guide pin is pressed in the opposite direction with an open-end wrench (2).
-In contrast to the Lucas brakes on the front wheels, the top mount is also loosened here (1).
-When mounting, use new self-locking mounting bolts!
+Here, the lower mounting bolt of the brake caliper housing is loosened using the socket wrench (3).
+The guide pin is pressed in the opposite direction using the open-end wrench (2).
+In contrast to the Lucas brakes on the front wheels, the upper mounting (1) is also loosened here.
+Use new self-locking mounting bolts when installing!

-With housing removed (4) brake calipers of the rear wheel are visible: 1 - outer lining; 2 - inner lining; 3 - brake piston with inserted heat shield.
+When the housing (4) of the rear wheel brake caliper is removed, the following is visible: 1 – outer lining; 2 – inner lining; 3 – brake piston with inserted heat shield.

-Here, with the brake caliper housing dismantled, the brake piston of the rear disc brake is screwed in with a special wrench 3272 from the Audi workshop.
+Here, with the brake caliper housing removed, the rear disc brake piston is screwed in using a special key 3272 from the Audi workshop.

 1. If the brake caliper needs to be replaced, remove the brake hose.

-2. Dismantle the brake caliper housing as for lining replacement.
-In doing so, be sure to follow the instructions above in the text!
+2. Remove the brake caliper housing as for replacing the lining.
+Be sure to follow the instructions above in the text!

 3. Remove the handbrake cables.

-4. Loosen both fixing bolts of the brake carrier still attached to the axle.
+4. Loosen both mounting bolts of the brake support, still secured to the axle.

-5. Before installation, clean the serrated surfaces under the head of the mounting bolts (knurled bolts).
+5. Before installation, clean the ribbed surfaces under the heads of the mounting bolts (knurled bolts).

-6. Use only the provided knurled bolts, never regular bolts.
+6. Use only the specified knurled bolts, never regular ones.

-7. When installing, tighten the fixing bolts of the brake support to 65 Nm.
+7. When installing, tighten the brake support mounting bolts to 65 Nm.

-8. When installing the brake caliper housing, follow the instructions above.
+8. When installing the brake caliper housing, follow the instructions described above.

-9. Before the first trip, depress the brake pedal several times in order to establish the normal pedal clearance.
+9. Before the first ride, press the brake pedal several times to establish normal pedal clearance.

 Replacing the rear brake disc